FreunzWa/FW_sync/medicine/paediatrics/developmental_behavioural/infantile_crying.md

 - clinical features
     + blood mucus in diarrhoea
     + poor weight gain
-    + family history in firtst degree relative or signs of atopy (eczema/ wheezing)
+    + ask for family history in firtst degree relative or signs of atopy (eczema/ wheezing)
 - investigations
     + diagnnosed @trial of eliminating cow milk by  modifying the mothers diet or changing to extensively hydrolysed formulae for 2 weeks.
+- treatment
+    + eliminate
+    + can use extensive hydrlysed protein formulae for formula fed babies

+# Lactose intolerance
+    NOT made worse by the mother drinking cows milk. not caused by an allergy to milk (this is CMPA) == stomach pain and explkosive diarrhoea
+    @insufficient lactase == malabsoprtive diarrhoea
+- clinical features
+    + perianal excoriation
+    + explosive diarrhoea
+- treatment
+    + formula fed
+        * lactose free and lactose alternate
+        * dont do completely lactose free

 # Acute onset crying